That quote seems appropriate because one of the things we've been

 maintenance on the camper, truck, and car the rest of the week between

 rain showers.
-While it was sunny this afternoon he washed off four
+While it was sunny this afternoon he washed off several

 In addition to major cleaning and laundry, on rainy or